I’m here to share my story.

 It forced me to dig deep and rediscover that I had the grit.
 I had the grace, I had the strength, and I had the tribe needed to get through ANYTHING.
 And from that moment forward, I believed in myself again.
 I got curious about every desire that was burning in my belly, and I explored them all.

 That’s what I call “playing life by your own rules.”

 The bold actions every woman must take in order to nourish her soul.

 The cross country move.

 Because we will always be faced with challenges, but when we’ve built the strength and given ourselves permission to move through them in our own true way, we can rest assured that we will also always feel loved, connected, and capable.

 Today, I consider myself a divine work in progress.
 We all are.
-And it’s my mission to start a happiness pandemic in the USA, by inspiring women to fall in love with their bodies and play life by her own rules.
+And it’s my mission to start a powerful, playful pandemic, by inspiring women to fall in love with their bodies and play life by her own rules.